suluknumoh/TranslateCS2/README.md

 - if you want to copy paste, press backspace on the respective cell within the "Translation"-Column
 - since Translation-Cells accept return for multi-line-editing, cell editing can be stopped by pressing escape
 - after adding a translation, all entries with the same value receive the translation and its saved to the [SQLite](https://www.sqlite.org/)-Database "Translations.sqlite"
+- a right click on a row opens a context menu that provides the ability to edit the current entry in a new window
 ### Edit-View
 - four columns are shown
 1. Key